-In the bottom of Fig. 3 is plotted the difference between OF-CEAS and GC CO concentrations.
-To be consistent with 10 the typical filling duration of the flasks, OF-CEAS values are averaged during 1 min around the flask filling times.
-A good agreement is obtained: for the set of ten measurements recorded at different altitudes, the difference has a mean value of -2.2 ppb with a standard deviation of 1.7 ppb.
-This small systematic difference could not be explained even when different effects like residual effect of the non-linearity of the RGD or humidity correction of the OF-CEAS measurements were examined.
-The agreement between the OF-CEAS spectrometer and the GC measurements is very close to the 2015 World Meteorological

-15 Organization (WMO) compatibility goal at 1σ for CO that is ± 2 ppb (see WMO/GMA report edited by Tans and Zellweger (2016)).
+In the bottom of Fig. 3 the difference between OF-CEAS and GC CO concentration measurements is plotted.
+To be consistent with the typical filling duration of the flasks, OF-CEAS values were averaged for 1 min around the flask filling times.
+A good agreement is obtained for the set of 10 measurements recorded at different altitudes, the difference has a mean value of -2.2 ppb with a standard deviation of 1.7 ppb.
+This small systematic difference could not be explained even when different artefacts like a residual effect of the non-linearity of the RGD or the humidity correction of the OF-CEAS measurements were examined.
+The agreement between the OF-CEAS spectrometer and the GC measurements is very close to the 2015 World Meteorological Organization compatibility goal of 1 σ for CO that is ± 2 ppb (see WMO-GMA report edited by Tans and Zellweger, 2016).